 JEWEL implements the possibility of recoiling scattering centers as a weakly-coupled approach to medium response \cite{KunnawalkamElayavalli:2017hxo}.
 This option, referred to as \emph{with recoils}, enables the scattering center to be removed from the medium due to the interaction with a parton, changing its 4-momentum.
-The recoiled parton free-streams until hadronization and its initial 4-momentum is subtracted directly from the jet following the \emph{4MomSub} prescription, since thermal contributions are expected to be removed as background in experimental analyses.
-We present the results of simulations with and without the recoil methodology, as they both were successful in describing different observables \cite{KunnawalkamElayavalli:2017hxo} and display divergent behavior regarding large-$R$ jets \cite{CMS:2021vui}.
-The subtraction methodology is still currently being developed by the JEWEL authors, as a new iteration \cite{Milhano:2022kzx} fixes some known issues of the 4MomSub procedure in calculating jet substructure observables.
+The recoiled parton free-streams until hadronization and its initial 4-momentum is subtracted directly from the jet constituents following the \emph{Constituents Subtraction} prescription \cite{Milhano:2022kzx}, since thermal contributions are expected to be removed as background in experimental analyses.
+We present the results of simulations with and without the recoil methodology, as they both were successful in describing different observables \cite{KunnawalkamElayavalli:2017hxo, Milhano:2022kzx}, although inconsistent conclusions regarding experimental data predictability were observed \cite{ALICE:2023jye, ALICE:2023qve}, and display divergent $R$-dependence behavior \cite{CMS:2021vui, ALICE:2023waz, ALICE:2022vsz}.

 For simulations of the medium, we use the standard \trento{} initial condition parameters $p=0$, $k=1.6$, and $\sigma=0.51 \, \mathrm{fm}$ found using a Bayesian analysis \cite{Bernhard:2016tnd}.
 Hydrodynamics begins at $\tau = 0.6$ fm/$c$ where only a constant $\eta/s\sim 0.05$ is used.
 The lattice QCD based equation of state PDG16+/2+1[WB] from \cite{Alba:2017mqu} is used.
 This framework successfully fits (and has made successful predictions for) data from RHIC and the LHC \cite{Alba:2017mqu,Giacalone:2017dud,Rao:2019vgy,Sievert:2019zjr} but ultracentral collisions are still slightly off \cite{Carzon:2020xwp} (this remains as an unresolved issue in the field \cite{Giannini:2022lbj}).